(E. Black is a regular contributor to this site. Her full collection of articles may be found here.)

 The following comparative between normative Christianity and orthodox New Thought is based on the article “New Thought vs Christianity – No Contest!”
 (Editor’s note: The URL listed with this article was defunct in 2018).

 What this researcher is underscoring with these comparative contrasts between normative Christianity and orthodox New Thought is the unique nature of the teachings of the heterodox metaphysical New Thought school brought into being by Samuel Morris, George Baker Jr. and Jim Jones in their roles as Atheistic Gods.
-As a further, but pointed example, according to the Belief Net website, “New Thought worship is syncretic.
+As a further, but pointed example, according to the (now-defunct) Belief Net website, “New Thought worship is syncretic.
 In the spirit of the American transcendentalists, who influenced early New Thinkers, most churches borrow freely from Eastern religions.”

 This syncretism or appropriation from eastern religions is apparent in the internal language, styles and group mores of both the Peace Mission and Peoples Temple, where talk of planes of existence and ideas based on past lives and reincarnation were prevalent and axiomatic.
-As this Belief Net website adds: “Most believe that spiritual awareness of God’s omnipresence – that God is all and all are God – leads to personal and humanity’s salvation… One can be healed through New Thought practices, often with the assistance of New Thought practitioners.
+As the Belief Net website added: “Most believe that spiritual awareness of God’s omnipresence – that God is all and all are God – leads to personal and humanity’s salvation… One can be healed through New Thought practices, often with the assistance of New Thought practitioners.
 Licensed practitioners offer counsel on spiritual healing for problems of the mind and body.”

 Both Father Divine and Jim Jones were revered by their followers for their healing abilities, even as each emphasized that their followers’ minds being healed was the true prerequisite for their bodies to be healed.
 They both posited that their healed followers, by staying true and one with the cause, could and would change the world for the better.
 Also of note from the Belief Net website: “Some New Thought practitioners believe the individual soul merges with the universal spirit after death.
 Others believe in continual rebirth as a gift from God so that all may become immortal, as was Jesus Christ, with each lifetime a preparation for the next life, until perfection is reached.”
 Both the Peace Mission in the late 1940s and Peoples Temple in the late 1960s presented similar teachings on this subject.